 You can start the day by visiting Asakusa, Tokyo's historic district.
-Here, you can browse the bustling market place of Nakamise Dori, visit the famous Senso-ji Temple and explore the backstreets lined with Kabuki theatres, rustic bars and restaurants.
+Here, you can browse the bustling market place of Nakamise Dori, visit the famous Senso-ji Temple and explore the backstreets lined with Kabuki theaters, rustic bars and restaurants.
 From Asakusa you can take a river cruise on the Sumida River to the Hamarikyu Gardens, a peaceful oasis of greenery and exquisite Japanese aesthetics in the heart of a bustling city.

 A short train journey from here can take you to Harajuku, the focal point for Tokyo's teen culture where you will find teenagers hanging out wearing quirky and extreme fashions.
 Nearby you can also find Meiji Jingu, one of the most famous and important shrines in Tokyo.
 Then, why not end the day surrounded by the bright lights of Shinjuku, Tokyo's main business and entertainment district.
 Spend the rest of the evening discovering the city on your own.

 Overnight: Tokyo | Breakfast

 Tokyo - Hakone - breakfast.
 This morning make your own way to Tokyo Station where you will get the train to Odawara Station, the access point for the Hakone National Park.
 Bus routes, railway lines and cable cars criss-cross this mountainous region making it easy to explore and enjoy the surroundings as well as some of the many top quality art museums.
 Spend the day taking in the highlights of the region at your own leisure, and if you are lucky with the weather, you may even be rewarded with stunning views of Mount Fuji.

 Overnight: Hakone | Breakfast, Dinner